Feyerabend/bb/workbook/ch03/ttd/README.md

   during different operations.
 This is critical in systems that rely on transactional integrity or rollback capabilities.

-- *Time-Travel Debugging (TTD)*: TTD is a technique that enables developers to step backward in execution, inspecting the state of the program at different times.
-This can significantly simplify debugging by allowing users to explore the history of function calls and variable changes.
+- *Time-Travel Debugging (TTD)*: TTD is thus a technique that enables developers to step backward in execution, inspecting the state of the program at different times.
+This can simplify debugging by allowing users to explore the history of function calls and variable changes.

-Benefits:
+__Benefits__

 1. *Error recovery*: By providing a mechanism to revert to a prior state, snapshots allow developers to recover from errors or bugs that occur due